 Site 23, in addition to the TDF and the underground workings, is one of three active areas that receive waste rock.
 Its ultimate footprint is 11 acres and has an estimated capacity of 1.2 million cubic yards.
-At closure or before, all Site 23 waste rock will either be relocated to the TDF or underground for final codisposal.
+At closure or before, to the extent technically practicable, Site 23 waste rock will either be relocated to the TDF or the underground mine workings for final disposal.